Silver City, New Mexico

 Silver City is a town in Grant County, New Mexico, United States.
 It is the county seat and the home of Western New Mexico University.
 As of the 2010 census the population was 10,315.
 As of the 2020 census, the population was 9,704.

 History

+The valley that is now the site of Silver City once served as an Apache campsite.
+With the arrival of the Spaniards, the area became known for its copper mining.